wooorm/retext-double-metaphone/Readme.md

 Both examples also uses [retext-visit](https://github.com/wooorm/retext-visit).

 ## API
-None, the plugin automatically detects the phonetics of each word when its created or changed, and stores the phonetics in `wordNode.data.phonetics`.
+None, the plugin automatically detects the phonetics of each word (using [wooorm/double-metaphone](https://github.com/wooorm/double-metaphone)) when its created or changed, and stores the phonetics in `wordNode.data.phonetics`.

 ## License